Julian Simpson: Mythos

 The first episode aired on 5 April 2017 on BBC Radio 4 and the second and third episodes aired on the same channel on 25 and 26 April 2018, respectively.
-The cast for the series included Nicola Walker, Tim McInnerny, Jonathan Bailey, Steven Mackintosh, David Calder, Emma Fielding, Hugh Ross, Phoebe Fox, Jana Carpenter, David Holt,Tracy-Ann Oberman, and David Collings.
+The cast for the series included Nicola Walker, Tim McInnerny, Jonathan Bailey, Steven Mackintosh, David Calder, Emma Fielding, Hugh Ross, Phoebe Fox, Jana Carpenter, David Holt, Tracy-Ann Oberman, and David Collings.

 The Lovecraft Investigations

-The Lovecraft Investigations, also known as Mystery Machine, is a podcast made up of three series, each of which is loosely based on stories by H. P. Lovecraft.
-The first series, "The Case of Charles Dexter Ward", began airing in January 2019 on BBC Radio 4 and ran for ten episodes.
+The Lovecraft Investigations, also known as Mystery Machine, is a podcast made up of four series, each of which is loosely based on stories by H. P. Lovecraft.
+The first series, based on the story "The Case of Charles Dexter Ward", began airing in January 2019 on BBC Radio 4 and ran for ten episodes.
 The second series was based on the novella The Whisperer in Darkness and ran nine episodes with two bonus episodes/teases beginning in November 2019.
-The third and final series, "The Shadow Over Innsmouth", ran for eight episodes with three bonus episodes in December 2020.
+The third series, based on The Shadow Over Innsmouth, ran for eight episodes with three bonus episodes in December 2020.
+In 2023, a fourth series, based on "The Haunter of the Dark", was released.

 Critical reception for The Lovecraft Investigations has been positive.
 The Verge called the first series "like Serial mixed with True Detective" and it also received praise from The Spectator.

 Who is Aldrich Kemp?

-This five-part drama started airing on Radio 4 on the 18th of February 2022.
+This five-part drama started airing on Radio 4 on 18 February 2022.
 The cast again includes Phoebe Fox, Nicola Walker, Jana Carpenter, and Tim McInnerny.
-The story centers upon attempts by Fox's character Clara Page to determine who and where is the titular Aldrich Kemp.
+The story centres upon attempts by Fox's character Clara Page to determine who and where is the titular Aldrich Kemp.

+In April 2023, the BBC broadcast a five-part sequel series, entitled Who Killed Aldrich Kemp?.
+A third five part series, Aldrich Kemp and the Rose of Pamir, was broadcast by the BBC in November and December 2024.